-It is always good to keep monthly budgeting of your income and expenditure to be in sound financial control, but is it a terrible plan for paying down your credit cards and store card balances with making minimum payment for a longer time.
+It is always good to keep a monthly budget of your income and expenditure to be in sound financial control, but it is a terrible plan to pay down your credit card and store card balances by making minimum payments for a longer time.

 When you make only the minimum payment on credit cards, you are giving yourself temporary relief.
 However, you are also committing to paying more in interest and charges in the mid to longer term.
 That trade-off can get you into serious financial trouble over time, especially if your card charges a high interest rate.

 If you make minimum payment toward your balance each month, here is what you can expect to happen:

 - Paying down your debt will take much longer and eventually get you into debt problems.

 - You will rack up higher interest and charges on your accounts.

 - Your credit rating could affect your further lending prospects.